Gauhar-1/youtubeClone/README.md

 # 🎥 YouTube Clone

 A modern and responsive YouTube clone built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
-It includes core YouTube-like features such as a homepage with video thumbnails, video detail pages, and suggested videos.
+It includes core YouTube-like features such as a homepage with video thumbnails, video detail pages, and suggested videos

 ---